Peakboard/peakboard.github.io/content/_hub/en-hub_usesharedconnections.md

 ---
 layout: article
-title: Peakboard Hub - Using Shared Connections in the Peakboard Designer
+title: Using Shared Connections in the Peakboard Designer
 menu_title: Using Shared Connections in the Peakboard Designer
 description: Peakboard Hub - Using Shared Connections in the Peakboard Designer
 lang: en